Basis partitions and their signature: Basis partitions among partitions with non-repeating odd parts

 which gives the generating function of Rogers-Ramanujan partitions in the special case $z=0$.
 Using $G(a,z;q)$ he studied certain polynomials which he called {\it{Basis Partition Polynomials}}, and employed these to obtain a more rapidly convergent generating function for basis partitions as well as a new proof of the Rogers-Ramanujan identities.
 Note that we have combinatorially interpreted $G(1,z;q)$ in Section 7 as the generating function of basis partitions where the power of $z$ keeps track of the signature.
 It would be worthwhile to study connections between the combinatorics of basis partitions established in this paper and the results obtained by Andrews.

 {\bf Acknowledgements: } This work which was was begun in 2007 was completed only in Fall 2013 when I visited The Pennsylvania State University, at which time the results of Section 9 were established.
 I would like to thank George Andrews for arranging that visit and for urging me to write this manuscript which was long overdue.
 But this paper remained unpublished since 2013.
 I thank Gaurav Bhatnagar, Frank Garvan, Christian Krattenthaler, and Michael Schlosser, for including this paper in the special volume of SIGMA in honor of Steve Milne's 75th birthday.
+Finally, I thank the two referees for their careful reading of the manuscript and for their helpful suggestions.